varwara/eldiff/README.md

 ### 6. Mapping

-- Partial mapping is implemented between vulnerabilities and binaries, allowing fast navigation from the CVE list to the vulnerable binary and its functions.
+- Partial mapping is implemented between vulnerabilities and binaries, allowing fast navigation from the CVE list to the patched binary and its functions.

 ![7.png](./doc/7.png)